Air Compressor Frequently Asked Questions

 If you attach a tool with an air requirement that is too great for the tank, you run the risk of emptying your air tank and having to wait for the compressor to refill it to a usable level.
 Always check your air compressor’s capabilities and your tool’s required pressure before connecting them.

 Do I Need an Air Dryer in Addition to My Air Compressor?

 It’s often a good value for you to add an air dryer to your air compressor system, as your air compressor can put a great deal of water into the compressed air system.
 Your air dryer could potentially remove gallons of water each day.

 How Do I Control Contaminants in My Compressed Air System?

 It’s important to have an effective air filtration system to keep your compressed air clean.
-The Titus Company can provide you with all the air filters you need to help keep your compressed air clean.
+Fluid Aire Dynamics can provide you with all the air filters you need to help keep your compressed air clean.

 How Often Do I Need to Replace My Air Intake Filter?

 Air compressors with air intake filters need to be cleaned weekly.
 If your filter has built up so much debris that you can’t get it completely clean, or the filter is torn, you should replace it right away.